Women's Equality Party: 2018

 The party put up candidates in more than 30 elections in the local elections of 2018.
 None were elected.

 Mandu Reid stood as a candidate for the WEP in the 2018 Lewisham East by-election; she came fifth out of the 14 candidates, receiving 506 votes (2.3%).

 2019

 General election

 The party put forward three candidates at the 2019 general election, all of whom lost their deposits, due to winning a low number of votes.

-These constituencies have previously had an MP suspended from his respective party because of allegations of sexual assault or harassment, although all three MPs that had been accused will not be seeking re-election.
+These constituencies have previously had an MP suspended from his respective party because of allegations of sexual assault or harassment, although all three MPs that had been accused did not seek re-election.
 Two prospective WEP candidates in Sheffield Hallam and the Cities of London and Westminster stood aside to support the Liberal Democrats after they agreed to implement a WEP policy to challenge two MPs, one accused of writing sexist messages online and the other of grabbing and manhandling a female environmental protester.